ku-sldg/plih/_simple/3-Failure.md

                      else Left "Type mismatch in if"
 {% endhighlight %}

+If the condition is not Boolean or the result types are not the same, then `typeof` returns an error message using `Left`.

-The result is the following `typeof` definition:
+Putting everything together, the result is the following `typeof` definition:

 {% highlight haskell %}
 typeof :: ABE -> TABE